-- Current-year forms, instructions, and publications. - Prior-year forms, instructions, and publications. - Bonus: Historical Tax Products DVD - Ships with the final release. - Tax Map: an electronic research tool and finding aid. - Tax law frequently asked guestions. - Tax Topics from the IRS telephone response system. - · Fill-in, print, and save features for most tax forms. - Internal Revenue Bulletins. - Toll-free and email technical support. - The CD which is released twice during the year.
+- Current-year forms, instructions, and publications. - Prior-year forms, instructions, and publications. - Tax Map: an electronic research tool and finding aid. - Tax law frequently asked questions. - Internal Revenue Code Title 26 of the U.S. Code.

+- Tax Topics from the IRS telephone response system. - Fill-in, print, and save features for most tax forms. - Internal Revenue Bulletins. - Toll-free and email technical support. - Two during the year. - The first release will ship the beginning of January.

-- The first release will ship the beginning of January 2008. - The final release will ship the beginning of March 2008.
+- The final release will ship the beginning of March.

-Purchase the CD/DVD from National Technical Information Service (NTIS) at www.irs.gov/cdorders for \$35 (no handling fee) or call 1-877-CDFORMS (1-877-233-6767) toll free to buy the CD/DVD for \$35 (plus a \$5 handling fee).
-Price is subject to change.
+Purchase the DVD from National Technical Information Service (NTIS) at www.irs.gov/cdorders for \$35 (no handling fee) or call 1-877-233-6767 toll free to buy the DVD for \$30 (plus a \$6 handling fee).